-More than 280 people joined the Alzheimer’s Association’s Walk to End Alzheimer’s – Moore County in the fight to end Alzheimer’s disease at Aberdeen Lake Park on Oct.
-7. Participants raised $41,404 to fund Alzheimer’s care, support and research programs.
-Donations are still being accepted through Dec.
-31 at http://act.alz.org/MooreCounty.
+ABERDEEN, N.C. – Sept.
+28, 2021 – More than 180 people joined the Alzheimer’s Association’s Walk to End Alzheimer’s – Moore County in the fight to end Alzheimer’s disease at Aberdeen Lake Park or in their own neighborhoods on Sept.
+25. Participants raised $28,000 to fund Alzheimer’s care, support and research programs.

-Nurses Supporting Neurons was the top fundraising team at this year’s Walk to End Alzheimer’s, raising $4,112.
-The other top fundraising teams include: FirstHealth Hospice and Palliative Care ($3,890) and Residence Inn Southern Pines ($1,600).
+In addition to being the event’s presenting sponsor, McKee Homes was also the top fundraising team at this year’s Walk to End Alzheimer’s, raising $4,736.
+The other top fundraising teams include: Team PamCakes ($1,600) and Team Patty Hahn ($1,175).

 About the Alzheimer’s Association – Western Carolina Chapter:

 The Western Carolina Chapter provides patient and family services, information and referral, education, and advocacy in 49 central and western North Carolina counties.
-We provide a variety of services including a 24/7 Helpline, support groups, educational programs, and MedicAlert®.
-We offer opportunities to get involved and to make a difference.
+It offers opportunities to get involved and to make a difference, in addition to a variety of services including: a 24/7 Helpline, support groups, educational programs, and MedicAlert®.
 For more information about Alzheimer’s disease or the Alzheimer’s Association Western Carolina Chapter, visit www.alz.org/northcarolina or call (800) 272-3900.
 For the latest news and updates, follow us on Facebook, Twitter and Instagram.